kevinrutledge/spotify-hit-prediction/README.md

 | Augmented (+ artist data) | 90.8% |
 | Temporal Validation (train 00s, test 10s) | 89.3% |

-The core finding: 47% of prediction power comes from artist popularity and follower count, not the audio itself.
+The core finding is that 47% of prediction power comes from artist popularity and follower count, not the audio itself.
 Temporal segmentation (+6.5%) contributed more than artist augmentation (+5.5%).

 ## Repository Structure
 ```